DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Related Work

 In this paper we specifically focus on Latency Degradation Patterns \cite{Cortellessa2020}(\ie RPC execution time patterns correlated with latency degradation), therefore we compared the effectiveness and efficiency of \toolName to those of techniques suitable to this problem, \ie automated diagnosis techniques that can be applied for pattern detection in continuous trace attributes \cite{Krushevskaja2013, Cortellessa2020, Bansal2019}.

 Other studies on software diagnosis rely on visualization techniques.
 Beschastnikh~\etal~\cite{Beschastnikh2020} introduced ShiViz, which presents distributed system executions as interactive time-space diagrams to help diagnosis and debugging of software issues.
-Zhou~\etal~\cite{Zhou2018} used ShiViz to conduct an empirical study to investigate the effectiveness of existing industrial debugging practices compared to those of state-of-the-art tracing and visualization techniques for distributed systems, thus showing that the current industrial practices of debugging can be improved by employing proper tracing and visualization techniques.
 The study of Sambavisan~\etal~\cite{Sambasivan2013} compares three well-known visualization approaches in the context of presenting the results of one automated performance root cause analysis approach \cite{Sambasivan2011}.
 Visualization techniques are time consuming, as they require human intervention and are more useful when performing fine-grained analysis, while \toolName automatically detect patterns in RPCs execution times to identify potential relevant performance issues.

 \toolName detects patterns in traces collected by a distributed tracing infrastructure, therefore distributed tracing research \cite{Sambasivan2016} is related to our work.
 Dapper \cite{Sigelman2010} was the pioneering work in this space, Canopy \cite{Kaldor2017} processes traces in real-time, derives user-specified features, and outputs performance datasets that aggregate across billions of requests.
 Pivot Tracing \cite{Mace2018} gives users the ability to define traced metrics at runtime, even when crossing component or machine boundaries.
-Related to our work are also studies on automated log parsing as they extract run-time operational data which can be then exploited by automated diagnosis techniques.
-These techniques focus on analyzing raw service logs to extract meaningful events and run-time information.
-LogCluster \cite{Nagappan2010} proposed an approach that automatically parses log messages by mining the frequent tokens in the log messages.
-Logram \cite{Dai2020} leverages n-gram dictionaries to achieve efficient log parsing, while other techniques formulated log parsing as a clustering problem and used various approaches to measure the similarity/distance between two log messages \cite{Fu2009,Tang2011, Hamooni2016}.
-A systematic literature review on automated log parsing can be found elsewhere \cite{ELMASRI2020}.